rust-lang/rust/doc/tutorial.md

 You can see that the function takes two parameters.
 The first is a port used to receive messages from the parent, and the second is a channel used to send messages to the parent.
-The body itself simply loops, reading from the `from_par` port and then sending its response to the `to_par` channel.
+The body itself simply loops, reading from the `from_parent` port and then sending its response to the `to_parent` channel.
 The actual response itself is simply the strified version of the received value, `uint::to_str(value)`.

 Here is the code for the parent task: